 Your body is working extra hard to produce milk for your baby, and you need to take care of your body.
-That means making sure you have all of the vitamins and nutrients you need.
+That means ensuring you have all the vitamins and nutrients you need.
 Continue taking a high-quality prenatal vitamin when you are breastfeeding.
 It is critical to stay hydrated, and you need additional fluids when you are breastfeeding.
-You can even mix in electrolytes, like Basis, into your water to increase your hydration.
+You can even mix in electrolytes, like Basis (Save 20% with code PREGNANCYPODCAST), into your water to increase your hydration.

 Breastfeeding burns 300-500 calories per day.
 Make sure you eat a healthy diet of whole foods.
 You may find yourself eating many meals with one hand as you nurse or hold your baby with the other.
 Find some meals and snacks that are easy to prepare and eat.

-Pro tip: An easy hack for making sure you are covering these bases is to keep a stash of a couple of water bottles and snacks near the places in your home where you are breastfeeding.
+Pro tip: An easy hack for ensuring you are covering these bases is to keep a stash of a couple of water bottles and snacks near the places in your home where you are breastfeeding.

 Alcohol and Breastfeeding

 If you enjoyed wine or alcohol before you got pregnant, you might be looking forward to enjoying a glass after pregnancy.
-Many moms are disappointed to learn that you can transfer alcohol to your baby in breastmilk.
+Many moms are disappointed to learn you can transfer alcohol to your baby in breast milk.
 While this is true, there is more nuance, and it is not 100% off-limits.
-Alcohol in your breastmilk follows your blood alcohol level.
-When breastfeeding, you can enjoy a drink, and you do not have to pump and dump.
-You only need to be mindful about when you are consuming alcohol and when you feed your baby.
+Alcohol in your breast milk follows your blood alcohol level.
+You can enjoy a drink, and you do not have to pump and dump.
+You only need to be mindful of when you are consuming alcohol and when you feed your baby.
 You may want to pump and dump that milk if your breasts are uncomfortably full.
 For more details on alcohol, see this Pregnancy Podcast article.
 Kelly Mom also has an informative article on alcohol and breastfeeding.

 Pro-tip: If you are comfortable enjoying an alcoholic beverage, pay attention to the alcohol percentage and the quantity in your drink.
 A standard drink contains around 14 grams (0.6 ounces) of pure alcohol.
 This is the equivalent of: